[Last updated February 21]

 What do I need to do once I’m in?

-- Upload your pp to show your account is active
+- Upload your picture profile to show your account is active

 - ⚠️ Read the “privacy” section of this article